 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme which helps support the site.

 Good lighting while you're working is a must, and little portable lights can be invaluable when it comes to seeing what you're doing in a tight space.
-Kincrome's K10204 unit is a fairly small but extremely bright torch which we're reviewing today.
+Kincrome's K10204 unit is a fairly small but extremely bright torch which I'm reviewing today (available on eBay AU).
 The aluminium bodied torch in question:

 The top end has a little rubberised button for turning the light on and off.
 It has a fairly positive click and isn't hard to use with gloves on.
 It's also firm enough that it's hard to accidentally knock.